-At the Queensland Children’s Hospital, we perform thousands of surgeries and procedures safely each year on children and young people.
-To reduce the potential risks as much as possible, your child or young person will need to fast before their surgery or procedure.
+At the Queensland Children’s Hospital, we perform thousands of procedures safely each year on children and young people.
+To make going to sleep for a procedure (anaesthesia) as safe as possible, your child or young person will need to fast before their surgery or procedure.

 Why does my child have to stop eating and drinking before surgery?